ijoschek/GodotResourceCleaner/README.md

 ⚠️ Use with caution and always make a backup before using this tool!

-## Report bugs or suggest improvements:

 ## 💖 Wishlist my game on Steam
 [![The Pale Piper](images/tpp.png)](https://store.steampowered.com/app/2925120/The_Pale_Piper/)

-## License
-Licensed under the MIT license, see `LICENSE` for more information.